 4. Windin Falls

 Windin Falls is one of Far North Queensland’s waterfall icons and is located in the Wooroonooran National Park.
 Hikers can reach the top of this megalithic waterfall for incredible views over the gorge below.
-This is easily one of the best things to do in the Atherton Tablelands if you’re chasing waterfalls and hikes!
+This is easily one of the best free things to do in the Atherton Tablelands if you’re chasing waterfalls and hikes!

 Tip: visit Windin Falls for sunrise for the best scenes!